-Giant rat wins animal hero award for sniffing out landmines
+Giant rat wins animal hero award for sniffing out landmines in Cambodia

 • Current Location: Siem Reap, Cambodia.

-• Favorite food: Bananas and peanuts.
+• Favourite food: Bananas and peanuts.

-• Favorite toy: Running wheel in the playground.
+• Favourite toy: Running wheel in the playground.

 • Personality: A determined worker and always friendly.